A function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

 To call (invoke) a function and execute its code, simply use the function name followed by parentheses, passing the parameter values if necessary.

-Here is a code example that calls the Add
+Here’s an example of code that calls the Add

 function and stores the result in a variable: